dcos/dcos-docs/1.7/usage/tutorials/cassandra/README.md

 **Terminology**:

+- **Node**: A running Cassandra instance.
-- *Cluster* ...
-Two or more Cassandra instances that communicates over gossip protocol.
+- **Cluster**: Two or more Cassandra instances that communicates over gossip protocol.
+- **Keyspace**: A keyspace in Cassandra is a namespace that defines how data is replicated on nodes.

 **Scope**: